-- a map showing the area that is being claimed and the stratified areas that have been surveyed

-- your annual damage assessment survey results

-- a map of the recorded plots within your stratified areas, and the starting points

-- cull records for verification

-General mapping guidance for the Forestry Grant Scheme

-We will make checks to ensure you are carrying out the work agreed in the Deer Management Plan.
+- a map showing the area that is being claimed and the stratified areas that have been surveyed - your annual damage assessment survey results - a map of the recorded plots within your stratified areas, and the starting points - cull records for verification General mapping guidance for the Forestry Grant Scheme We will make checks to ensure you are carrying out the work agreed in the Deer Management Plan.
 You must register with Deer Line to record your cull returns annually.
 You must submit your evidence to your local Forestry Commission Scotland office between 1 December and 31 January.
 If we do not receive your evidence within this period we will not be able to pay your claim.

-Technical guidance

-- Long-term Forest Plan technical guidance

-- Management Plan

-- UK Forestry Standard

-- Best practice guidance

-- Information for deer managers

-- Nearest Neighbour Method for Qualifying Wildlife Damage to Trees in Woodland

-Recent changes

-Section Change Previous text New text

-Supporting information Deer Management Plan template

-[Word document added]

-Sustainable Management of Forests - Reducing Deer Impact supporting information template

-[Word document added]

-Previous versions

-Previous versions of this page

-Download guidance

-Click 'Download this page' to create a printable version of this guidance you can save or print out.
+Technical guidance - Long-term Forest Plan technical guidance - Management Plan - UK Forestry Standard - Best practice guidance - Information for deer managers - Nearest Neighbour Method for Qualifying Wildlife Damage to Trees in Woodland Recent changes Section Change Previous text New text Scoring criteria Guidance amended.
+We will set a minimum score that an application for any particular option must achieve to be considered for approval.
+We have set agreed financial budgets for each of the options under the Forestry Grant Scheme.
+To ensure that we make the most cost effective use of funding available and to meet Scottish Government objectives, we will assess each application using scoring criteria.
+The criteria will be written as appropriate to each Forestry Grant Scheme option; please refer to Scoring criteria and clearing process for details.
+Specific threshold score removed.
+Threshold score = 3 points - Previous versions Previous versions of this page Download guidance Click 'Download this page' to create a printable version of this guidance you can save or print out.